Fire breaks out at multi-storey building in Kolkata

 It took the fire tenders over 90 minutes to douse the flames, the fire brigade official said.
 The blaze had spread to other floors of the dilapidated building, which also houses several other offices and godowns, most of which were shut on Sunday, he said.

 "As the plastic goods godown was located next to a staircase, the fire spread quickly to the third and the fourth floors.
-The fire tenders were able to contain the blaze after one-and-hours hours.
+The fire tenders were able to contain the blaze after 90 minutes.
 They are now busy dousing pockets of smouldering fire in the building," he added..

 - READ MORE ON: